ddvk/remarkable-stylus/README.md

 `export QT_QPA_GENERIC_PLUGINS=evdevlamy`
 or `xochitl -plugin evdevlamy`

-to make it permnanent edit the `/lib/systemd/system/xochitl.service`
+to make it permanent edit the `/lib/systemd/system/xochitl.service`

-also, you'll need to patch xochitl with `remarkable-hacks` patch_06
+also, you'll need to patch xochitl with `remarkable-hacks`

 ## Compilation
 ```